 You can recognize the files by their .kext extension as well as their plugin-style icon.

-There are two ways to remove a kext.
-The first way is by using the Terminal command
+There are two ways to remove kexts.
+The first is by using the Terminal command

 1. Determine which kext you need to remove.
-Be absolutely certain you’ve got the right one.
+Be absolutely certain you have the right one.
 Removing a system-critical kext can cause major problems, and kext names are often cryptic.

 2. Open Terminal and enter the following command: